serverless/blog/README.md

 ---
 </pre>

-Then write your post:
+Then write your post.
+[Github flavored markdown](https://guides.github.com/features/mastering-markdown/) is supported!
 <pre>
 # Post Heading

-Post Content
+This is an awesome paragraph!

 ## Post SubSection